Icirain/test/project-zuoxx067/iteration1/docs/Iter1Checklist.md

 ### Unit Tests, Linter, and Git
 - [ ] The code passes all the unit tests WITHOUT modification to the provided tests.
-- [x ] The code complies with naming conventions for classes, methods, and members.
+- [x] The code complies with naming conventions for classes, methods, and members.
-- [x ] There exists a history of git commit messages to show effort.
+- [x] There exists a history of git commit messages to show effort.

 ### BugReport
-- [x ] BugReport.md is in the /docs folder.
+- [x] BugReport.md is in the /docs folder.
-- [x ] The report includes a list of known bugs (or states "no known bugs") for each file.
+- [x] The report includes a list of known bugs (or states "no known bugs") for each file.
   > If you report _minor_ bugs, you will lose few to no points for that functionality.
   > If you try to hide some obvious bugs and not report them, you will lose all the points for that functionality.